 Johns Hopkins Center for American Indian Health is producing materials related to COVID-19 for tribes to distribute.
 Some materials can be customized with tribal name and local contact number.
 Read more.

-Emergency Food, Water, and Basic Relief Supplies
+Covid-19 Emergency Food, Water, and Household Supplies

 As rural tribal communities grapple with COVID-19, our team is working to help contain the virus, protect families from infection, and get urgently needed food, cleaning supplies, and other materials to families in need.
 Read more.

-Surveillance and Contact Tracing
+Disease Prevention, Surveillance and Contact Tracing

 Native Americans are the most vulnerable population in the U.S., with a history of being decimated by respiratory illnesses.
 Our Center has deployed over 40 technical specialists in infectious disease, mental health, behavioral health, training, and communications, as well as more than 200 boots on the ground—Native American health workers in their own communities serving courageously during this time.
 Read more.